Red Arrows: Predecessors

 The official RAF team was provided by No. 111 Squadron in 1956, and for the first time, the aircraft had a special colour scheme, which was an all-black finish.
 After a demonstration in France, they were hailed as "Les Fleches Noires" and from then on known as the Black Arrows.
 This team became the first team to fly a five-Hunter formation.
 In 1958, the Black Arrows performed a loop and barrel roll of 22 Hunters, a world record for the greatest number of aircraft looped in formation.
 The Black Arrows were the premier team until 1961, when the Blue Diamonds (No. 92 Squadron) continued their role, flying 16 blue Hunters.

-In 1960, the Tigers (No. 74 Squadron) were re-equipped with the supersonic English Electric Lightning and performed wing-overs and rolls with nine aircraft in tight formation.
+In 1960, No. 74 Squadron were the first RAF squadron to be equipped with the supersonic English Electric Lightning fighter and performed wing-overs and rolls with nine aircraft in tight formation.
 They sometimes gave co-ordinated displays with the Blue Diamonds.
 Yet another aerobatics team was formed in 1960 by No. 56 Squadron, the Firebirds, with nine red and silver Lightnings.

-In 1964, the Red Pelicans, flying six BAC Jet Provost T Mk 4s, assumed the role of the RAF's leading display team.
+In 1964, the Red Pelicans, flying six BAC Jet Provost T Mk 4 trainer aircraft, assumed the role of the RAF's leading display team.
 In that same year, a team of five yellow Gnat trainers from No 4 Flying Training School displayed at the Farnborough Airshow.
 This team became known as the Yellowjacks after Flight Lieutenant Lee Jones's call sign, "Yellowjack".

 In 1964, all the RAF display teams were amalgamated, as it was feared pilots were spending too much time practising formation aerobatics rather than operational training.
 The new team name took the word "red" from the fact that the Red Pelicans' planes had been painted red (for safety reasons, as it was a far clearer and more visible colour in the sky) and "arrows" after the Black Arrows.